techsideofficial/OctoEngineMarrow/README.md

 # OctoEngineMarrow
-An advanced BONELAB code modding framework.
+An advanced BONELAB code modding framework, designed from the ground up.
-This is the public repo for OctoEngine.
-It may seem small, but the private repo actually has over 900 commits.
+> [!WARNING]
-## WARNING: This is experimental, and not fully developed.
+> This is experimental, and not fully developed.
 I recommend against using this in its current state.

+Current working features (in no particular order):
+- Save data
+- Hitbox visualization
+- Debug objects
+- Missions
+- Advanced audio system
+- Logging
+- Temporary files
+- Notifications
+- Network-based asset streaming
+- Custom asset bundle format
+- Encryption and ciphers
+- Custom string hasing algorithm
+- Random string/GUID generation features
+- Custom object spawn locations with editor visualisation
+- Custom AI NPCs
+- External asset loading
+- And more!